arathimmj/Assignment2/README.md

-This is my project.
+# Assignment on HTML and CSS

-It is a HTML and CSS based responsive website.
+This is an HTML and CSS based website made as part of an assignment.
+This is a responsive website called BookWorm.
+Book readers will find this site interesting.

+## Authors

+* **Arathi**

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details